Facebook owner to help train Australian politicians, influencers in run-up to election

 SYDNEY, March 15 (Reuters) - Facebook owner Meta Platforms FB.O will help train Australian political candidates on aspects of cyber security and coach influencers to stop the spread of misinformation in a bid to boost the integrity of an upcoming election, it said on Tuesday.

-Australia has not yet set a date of its next election, which is due by May.
-Authorities are already on high alert for electoral interference, having reportedly thwarted a plot by Chinese spies to fund candidates in the 2022 vote.
+Australia has not yet set a date for its next election, which is due by May.
+Authorities are already on high alert for electoral interference, having previously highlighted foreign interference attempts aimed at all levels of government and targetting both sides of politics.

 "We'll stay vigilant to emerging threats and take additional steps, if necessary, to prevent abuse on our platform while also empowering people in Australia to use their voice by voting," Josh Machin, the company's Australian chief of public policy, said in a statement that is to be posted online.